 Our Patterns

-This pattern was originally seen in ancient Greco/ Roman architecture.
+This pattern was originally seen in ancient Greco/Roman architecture.
 The egg represents life, and the dart death.
 This series appeared around 1900 and was cast in solid brass.

 Branford Lock Works first produced this popular Eastlake pattern in 1884.
 Recurring design components include an open fan, the rising sun and bamboo.
 Noteworthy is the detailing on the reverse side of the doorknobs and on each hinge reveal that shows when the door is closed.

 Our three Art Deco designs first appeared on the American scene in the 1920’s.
 Noteworthy is the lack of Victorian ornamentation and the appearance of strong architectural lines.
+Glass knobs were often substituted for brass doorknobs.

 This pattern was named Edgemont and was made originally around 1900 by Reading Hardware Co. of Reading NY.